tomkob9999/lead_cycle_time/README.md

-# Lead Time and Cycle Time in Pipelined Systems: A Comprehensive Framework
+# Throughput Time and Cycle Time in Pipelined Systems: A Comprehensive Framework

 ## Abstract
-This paper presents a detailed framework for understanding **lead time** and **cycle time** in pipelined systems, emphasizing their roles in system performance and efficiency. **Cycle time**, as the primary determinant of throughput, is analyzed using bottleneck principles, while **lead time** offers insight into the system's total latency.
-The latter half of the paper explores the impact of input flow rates on system behavior, highlighting how exceeding the system throughput leads to queue growth and linear increases in total cycle time.
+This paper presents a detailed framework for understanding **throughput time** and **cycle time** in pipelined systems, emphasizing their roles in system performance and efficiency. **Cycle time**, as the primary determinant of throughput, is analyzed using bottleneck principles, while **throughput time** offers insight into the system's total latency.
+The latter half of the paper explores the impact of input flow rates on system behavior, highlighting how exceeding the system throughput throughputs to queue growth and linear increases in total cycle time.
 Applications span domains such as manufacturing, networking, and software systems.

 ---

 ## Introduction
 Pipelined systems enhance efficiency by breaking processes into sequential stages.
 In such systems:
 - **Cycle time** determines throughput, governed by the slowest stage or bottleneck.
-- **Lead time** measures total latency, representing the time taken for a single unit to traverse the pipeline.
+- **Throughput time** measures total latency, representing the time taken for a single unit to traverse the pipeline.

-While cycle time and lead time are interrelated, they serve distinct purposes:
+While cycle time and throughput time are interrelated, they serve distinct purposes:
 - **Cycle time** is crucial for analyzing throughput.
-- **Lead time** provides a latency perspective, particularly important for real-time applications.
+- **Throughput time** provides a latency perspective, particularly important for real-time applications.

 This paper provides a unified framework to analyze these metrics, emphasizing cycle time as the primary determinant of throughput and exploring input flow dynamics as a critical factor in system behavior.